DIR-LAB/FaultyRank/README.md

 $ make
 ```

-- Next we note the number of Vertices and Edges in the global graph created.
+- Next we note the number of Vertices and Edges in the unified graph created.

 ``` diff
 $ cd FaultyRank/aggregator